Skip to main content

 Phone 667-234-8725

 The Sleeve Gastrectomy – often called the vertical or Gastric Sleeve – is performed by removing approximately 80 percent of the stomach.
-The remaining stomach is a long slender pouch that resembles a sleeve-like tube.
+The remaining stomach is a long, slender pouch that resembles a sleeve-like tube.
 The stomach capacity is greatly reduced, leaving you feeling full after eating only a small portion, which results in weight loss.
-No other part of the intestine is altered with this procedure.
+No other part of the intestine is altered with this procedure, preserving the anatomy of the digestive system.
 As with the gastric bypass, sleeve gastrectomy is performed laparoscopically, and Drs.
 Averbach, Hamdallah, and Swift will work with you to see if this option is right for you.

-The Bariatric Sleeve Surgery Procedure in Baltimore, Maryland
+The Bariatric Sleeve Surgery Procedure Near Baltimore, Maryland

 Gastric Sleeve Surgery in Baltimore, Maryland

-For patients with a particularly high body mass index (typically 50+) many forms of weight loss surgery are either difficult to perform or present increased risk.
-As a result, vertical sleeve gastrectomy in Baltimore is sometimes performed as the first of a two-part weight loss procedure – Duodenal switch.
+For patients with a particularly high body mass index (typically 50+), many forms of weight loss surgery are either difficult to perform or present increased risk.
+As a result, vertical sleeve gastrectomy is sometimes performed as the first of a two-part weight loss procedure – Duodenal switch.

-For obese patients with a relatively low body mass index the vertical sleeve gastrectomy can also prove a good choice, especially where existing conditions (such as anemia or Crohn’s disease) prevent them from having other forms of bariatric surgery.
-In addition, patients may choose this form of surgery if they are concerned about the long-term affects of bypass surgery.
+For obese patients with a relatively low body mass index, the vertical sleeve gastrectomy can also prove a good choice, especially where existing conditions (such as anemia or Crohn’s disease) prevent them from having other forms of bariatric surgery.
+In addition, patients may choose this form of surgery if they are concerned about the long-term effects of bypass surgery.

 Advantages